Agenda-Minecraft/WBAutoFill/README.md

 ## Build

-We use gradle kotlin dsl, and latest version of gradle is required.
+We use gradle kotlin dsl, and the latest version of gradle is required.

 ```bash
 gradle shadowjar